geoffreylitt/wildcard-onward-paper/paper.md

 \end{figure*}
 ```

 We have developed a browser extension called Wildcard which uses web scraping techniques to implement table-driven customization for existing Web applications.
-In [@sec:example], we illustrate the end user experience of table-driven customization through an example scenario, using Wildcard to add features to Hacker News.
+In [@sec:example], we concretely demonstrate the end user experience of using Wildcard to add features to a news website.

 In [@sec:architecture], we explain the system architecture of table-driven customization.
 We focus on the _table adapter_ abstraction, which allows many different types of underlying data to be bidirectionally mapped to a table.
 We describe several types of table adapters we’ve built in Wildcard, and also describe future adapters supported by the general paradigm.